Embraer C-390 Millennium: Current operators

-Hungarian Air Forcetwo C-390s ordered in 2020, 1 delivered in September 2024.
+Hungarian Air Forcetwo C-390s ordered in 2020, delivered the first on 19 October 2023, the second on 26 June 2024 and the third in November 2025.
 These aircraft are to be flown by Airlift Squadron "Teve" at Kecskemét Airbase.
 The configurations that the Hungarian Defence Forces ordered include the Intensive Care Unit (ICU) kit, enabling Hungary to provide intensive care medicine in humanitarian missions abroad.